Beacon6/vatsim-flight-tracker/README.md

 ## Used Technologies

 The frontend code of the application is written in TypeScript and uses the React framework.
-It is hosted on Firebase Hosting.
+It is served directly from the backend server.

-The backend code, responsible for fetching data from VATSIM, is also written in TypeScript and uses Express together with Socket.IO to handle backend <-> frontend communication with WebSockets.
-It is hosted as a serverless API with Docker and Google Cloud Run.
+The backend code, responsible for fetching data from VATSIM and serving the frontend, is also written in TypeScript and uses Express together with Socket.IO to handle backend <-> frontend communication with WebSockets.
+It is hosted as a Docker container on Google Cloud Run and linked to Firebase Hosting.

 ## Credits